CQCL/pytket-quantinuum/README.md

 This will install `pytket` if it isn't already installed, and add new classes and methods into the `pytket.extensions` namespace.

-## Examples

-For example usage of features, see the [pytket-quantinuum section](https://docs.quantinuum.com/systems/trainings/getting_started/pytket_quantinuum/pytket_quantinuum.html) of the documentation website.

-The [knowledge articles](https://docs.quantinuum.com/systems/trainings/knowledge_articles/ka_index.html) also detail experiments using pytket-quantinuum.

 ## Bugs, support and feature requests

 Please file bugs and feature requests on the Github [issue tracker](https://github.com/CQCL/pytket-quantinuum/issues).

 There is also a Slack channel for discussion and support.
 Click [here](https://tketusers.slack.com/join/shared_invite/zt-18qmsamj9-UqQFVdkRzxnXCcKtcarLRA#/shared-invite/email) to join.

-## Hardware Support

-In case of questions about the hardware you can contact QCsupport@quantinuum.com.

 ## Development